Release Date: 11/17/2000

 Also Available On

-Resident Evil has been more about tense action, inventory management, and puzzles more than horror.
-RE3 polishes up the already not so smooth gameplay of Resident Evil and ports it over to the Dreamcast to make another buck off of it.
-RE3 doesn’t really have much of a story, but the tense action, puzzle solving, and always looming Nemesis boss make this one of the tensest games of the era.
+Resident Evil has been more about tense action, inventory management, and puzzles than horror.
+RE3 polishes up the already not-so-smooth gameplay of Resident Evil and ports it over to the Dreamcast to make another buck off of it.
+RE3 doesn’t really have much of a story, but the tense action, puzzle-solving, and always looming Nemesis boss make this one of the tensest games of the era.

 You play as Jill Valentine (the star of the first game) and are back in Racoon City this time to try and find out what happened during the outbreak.
 Being a direct sequel to the second game, you visit a few familiar areas and some Easter Eggs are tossed in.
 Outside of running around collecting ammo, healing items, documents, and various things of that nature you solve puzzles and mow down armies of the undead and genetically modified.
 New enemies crop up that are freaky and challenging and the only boss in the game is Nemesis who is a tough monster and choices are thrown into the game on where the story goes.
 These choices impact where you start in locations and how you approach fighting the Nemesis.
 One choice kept the Nemesis from chasing me around town, but I was going to have to fight him early on.
 You can totally avoid fighting him in most cases, but he becomes stronger the less you fight him.